Our Mastery Approach

 According to McCourt, 2019, fluency can be described as ‘the point at which someone no longer needs to give attention’.
 In order for this to happen, pupils need to commit their learning to their long-term memory, freeing up the working memory and in turn reducing cognitive load.
 Russell, 2000 went on to define fluency as a pupil’s efficiency, accuracy and flexibility towards a calculation.
 Pupils should be able to solve problems correctly with a variety of strategies, recognising which strategy would solve the problem the quickest.
 Fluency is more than rote-memorisation of independent facts.

 If we define ‘understanding’ as ‘the reasons why the connections are true’, we therefore expect children to be able to reason mathematically in order to deepen their understanding of mathematical concepts that are taught.
 In order to become fluent, children must be able to reason mathematically.
+Opportunities to reason could include: describing, explaining, convincing, justifying and proving.

 Problem solving cannot be directly taught however we can support children to become better problem solvers developing deep understanding of maths, in particular relationships; developing logical reasoning – particularly through procedural variation; developing knowledge of mathematical structures through conceptual variation as well as developing analytical skills through specifically chosen question types.